colinleroy/RuneOS/README.md

 There are some differences with the standard RuneAudio distribution:

-- nginx is from Archlinux instead of being rebuilt
 - Spotify doesn't work (they pulled libspotify from the Internet and I didn't want this installer to depend on binaries)
 - The kernel is the standard one